AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 HP (hit points, health).
 At the end, the personal target of the leader is described, in this case a basilisk monster, with hit points drawn as a bar.

-The other status line describes the current location.
+The other status line describes the current location in relation to the party.

-    5  Tall cavern   [33% seen] Cursor: exact spot (71,12)  p15 l10
+    5  Lofty hall   [33% seen] Cursor: exact spot (71,12)  p15 l10

 First comes the depth of the current level and its name.
 Then the percentage of its explorable tiles already seen by the heroes.
 The 'cursor' is the common target of the whole party, directly manipulated with movement keys in the targeting mode.
-At the end comes the length of the shortest path from the leader to the cursor position and the straight-line distance between the points.
+At the end comes the length of the shortest path from the leader to the cursor position and the straight-line distance between the two points.

 Spaceship